 Sunset Boulevard at Princess Theatre Melbourne | Sat 15 June 2024, 2pm

 Sunset Boulevard at Sydney Opera House | Sat 14 September 2024, 2pm

 For people who are deaf and hard of hearing

 Surtitles allow those with hearing limitations to follow the libretto (text) in real time.
 Surtitles are a translation of the text, often sung in a language other than English which can be seen on one or more screens (depending on the venue) and can be seen from most seats in each of our resident theatres.
 On our website, seats which do not have a view of the surtitle screens are marked with 'No Surtitle View'.
 If booking in person or over the phone, please be sure to request a view of the surtitles if you require it.

 Some of our performances (mostly musicals) are not performed with surtitles.
-For those musicals, we offer some captioned performances via the GoTheatrical app.
-Upcoming performances with closed captions will be published on this page.
+For these productions, we may offer some captioned performance via the GoTheatrical app or Auslan interpreted performances.
+Upcoming performances will be listed below.

 A relaxed performance is designed to ensure guests with disability and their families, or anyone who may benefit from a more relaxed environment, can more fully enjoy the performance experience together.
 This can include people on the autism spectrum, anyone with sensory or cognitive considerations, families, or any individuals who prefer to watch the performance in a more flexible setting.
 Anyone can benefit.